NO RESERVATIONS OR APPOINTMENTS NEEDED!

-- Fall Festival, Corn Maze, Hayrides, and Play Corral: WEEKENDS ONLY and Columbus Day Monday, open September 11 - October 31, Saturday and Sunday, 10:00 am to 7:00 pm*
+- Fall Festival, Corn Maze, Hayrides, Pick-Your-Own Apples, Veggies, Pumpkins and Play Corral: WEEKENDS ONLY (Saturday and Sunday) and Columbus Day Monday, October 10, open September 10 thru October 30.
+Saturday and Sunday, 10 am to 7 pm.
+Columbus Day Monday, 10:00 am to 6:00 pm*

-*NOTE: Last admission tickets sold to all activities is 6:00 pm, 1 hour prior to closing time.
-And last admission into the orchard is 6:00 pm, 1 hour prior to closing time.
-Kitchen, Hard Cider & Wine, and Bakery opens 1 hour later and closes 1 hour prior to closing.
+*NOTE: Last admission tickets sold to all activities is 5:30 pm. *Last admission into the orchard is 6:30 pm. *Kitchen, Hard Cider & Wine, and Bakery open 10:30 am to 6:30 pm. *Last hayride leaves at 6:30 pm.

 Pick Your Own Farm